 In August, six teams advanced to the final "Interns vs. Sharks" event which is inspired by the business reality television show Shark Tank.
+Each team presented its idea to a panel of "It was very rewarding to watch the interns give their final presentations and see their mentors, colleagues, and fellow interns cheering them on."

-Each team presented its idea to a panel of judges composed of Lincoln Laboratory leadership, including the Laboratory's director, Eric Evans.
+Amanda Ramunto, the business manager of the Homeland Sensors and Analytics Group and one of I3C's organizers judges composed of Lincoln Laboratory leadership, including the Laboratory's director, Eric Evans.
 The Microwave Imager and Laser Device for Fire's InfraRed Emissions (MILDFIRE) team won first place for their proposed constellation of CubeSats that could monitor wildfires from space.
 The Rapidly Deployable Private 5G Networks (DiReNet) team came in second place with their idea to provide emergency personnel with voice and data communication using a 5G network that could be brought online within 72 hours after a disaster.
 The Deorbiting Inactive Satellites in Low-Earth Orbit (DR. CLEANS) team won third place for their inexpensive method of using CubeSats to deorbit defunct satellites.